yongscode/The-2023-Winter-Seminar-of-KIEES-/README.md

 Image mask filters were manufactured and applied to vehicles to detect only lanes in camera image data.
 And I got the Trainging data set used Operataion driving of ROS flamework

 <a href="https://imgbb.com/"><img src="https://i.ibb.co/8xpcBJZ/test-00031.png" alt="test-00031" border="0"></a>

-Training data from cars with image mask applied
+Training data from remote drivig of cars with image mask applied